Do Sunflower Seeds Go Bad? (Updated 2024)

 Commercially packaged sunflower seeds have a best-by date on their label, indicating when they expire, and the best time to consume them.
 These seeds are incredibly delicious, especially the roasted variety.
-Often consumed as snacks, sunflower seeds are nutritious, proven to lower blood pressure, blood sugar, and cholesterol.
+Often consumed as snacks, sunflower seeds are nutritious and proven to lower blood pressure, blood sugar, and cholesterol.

 Rich in B complex vitamins and a good source of magnesium, sunflower seeds offer a number of health benefits.
 You don’t even need to cook the seeds; you can simply grab some and remove the shells.